 Welcome To The Stony Brook Camera Club

-The Stony Brook Camera Club meets Thursdays at 7:30 PM, except holidays, September to June, in Franklin, MA (see About Us | Contact Us/Directions).
+The Stony Brook Camera Club meets virtually on Thursdays at 6:30 PM for a social hour and 7:30 for the program from September to June.
+See our calendar for the schedule of events.
 Our meetings feature competitions, speakers, image studies and discussions of general interest.
-We also sponsor a number of image-taking activities all year (see Calendar above).
+We also sponsor a number of image-taking activities all year.
 Anyone is welcome to attend and experience what we are about, although participation in competitions and our many activities requires membership (see the Membership menu item in the Main Menu above).

 We hope you enjoy this site and your time with us all.

 The Slideshow to the right features Ribbon Winning Images for 2021-2022

 Interested in seeing what Stony Brook Camera Club is all about?
 You are welcome to join as a Guest Member for 30 days.
 Just fill out this Form and you will be added to the attendee list for the next 30 days.

 Oct 21st - "Abstract Photography" presented by Lisa Langell

 Excellent Abstract photography doesn’t happen by chance.
 It is rarely the accidental blurred shot that works as an elite abstract image.
 It is through careful photography and technique where the best images are created.
 So--expand your creativity!
 A whole new world of photography, creativity, and fun opens up when you break the boundaries of traditional imagery and explore photographing abstracts!
 I will teach you the techniques behind creating the best images.